oxbbar/course-google-data-analytics/course_8_bellabeat/readme.md

 ```

-Creating a graph of average time in bed and awake the night before each week day.
+Create a graph of average time in bed and awake each week day.
 ```
 merged_data_daily_bed_awake_averages_labelled <- merged_data_daily %>%
   ## remove records where no sleep record was made (no device usage)